wp-plugins/bepro-listings/readme.txt

 BePro Listings can be integrated into your **current theme** and simulate **any directory type**.
 Look at some of the ways people are using the plugin:

+	* Paid Listings - Charge users per category or charge a flat fee to submit a listing (BePro Cart required).
+Or use one of our membership addons to limit listings and features by level
 	* Real Estate - Perfect way to showcase, buildings, apartments, hotels, and other locations.
 In fact, we have a free BePro Listings Realestate addon
 	* Car Dealer - List your vehicle inventory, cars, trucks, boats, planes etc. Or use geo features for Fleet Tracking
 	* Affiliate - List, price, and link to amazon products or other popular affilate campaigns.
 	* Portfolio - Feature your work in various ways, allowing users to view details and comment.
 Best solution for showcasing portfolio projects.
-	* Paid Listings - Charge users points to post.
-Or use one of our membership addons to limit listings and features by level
 	* Store Finder - List your store or shop branches including, location and contact details
 	* Directory - Employee, staff, members, pets, Business, Job Search, Job Board, or any other type of directory listings site
 	* Advertising - Sell ad space or use the system like a bullitin board